EajayD/fitness-tracker/README.md

 <a href ="https://mighty-reef-11300.herokuapp.com/">https://mighty-reef-11300.herokuapp.com/</a>

-Below is a preview of what to expect on your note taking adventure
+Below is a preview of what to expect on your fitness tracking journey

 <img src="./public/Screenshot.png" alt="preview">